Poker Strategy: The Power of Position

 What Exactly is Position?

 What exactly do we mean by position?
-Basically, whilst playing poker you always circulate the dealer button clockwise so each player will eventually be the button, the small and big blind, for example in order for the game to be fair.
+Basically, whilst playing poker or mobile poker you always circulate the dealer button clockwise so each player will eventually be the button, the small and big blind, for example in order for the game to be fair.

 You should always keep in mind that the dealer button is the most favourable position to be in, and the expected return on investment on any starting hand is increased as you move towards the dealer position.
 The worst position to be in is called 'under the gun'.
 This is the player sitting directly to the right of the big blind.
 The reason that this is the worst position, and not the small blind, is the fact that at least in pre-flop play, which is actually quite important in Texas Hold’em, you have the opportunity to act second to last, just before the big blind.
 So you have a strategically placed advantage where, in most situations, you will not be overcharged to play a holding you don’t want to.